Register for Free edWebinars Below

 We also discuss the field of educational robotics and its roots in the constructionist philosophy of Seymour Papert.
 Since the partnership between the MIT Media Lab and LEGO®, the Mindstorms ER platform has spawned generations of tools and tournaments to engage students, but it has reached only a handful of students due to the limitations of time, cost, hardware, and more.
 In today’s world, it is essential that our students are able to identify and solve problems by leveraging the power of computing and coding, i.e. computational thinking.

 How can your classroom or school participate in a competition?
 What if you don’t have dedicated coding or robotics instructors?
 How can you inherently prepare students for the challenges ahead, and allow students to engage in peer to peer teaching, problem-solving, and team communication?

-In this edWebinar, we will cover the impact of learning through competition on students’ knowledge, skills, and career path.
-This edWebinar will be of interest to middle school teachers, school and district leaders, STEM coordinators, computer science coordinators, and robotics and ASP coordinators.
-There will be time to have your questions answered at the end of the presentation.
+In this edWebinar, we cover the impact of learning through competition on students’ knowledge, skills, and career path.
+This recorded edWebinar will be of interest to middle school teachers, school and district leaders, STEM coordinators, computer science coordinators, and robotics and ASP coordinators.

 About the Presenters

 Dr. Todd Ensign is the program manager of the Education Resource Center at NASA’s Katherine Johnson IV&V Facility in Fairmont, West Virginia.
 Todd has been developing and delivering professional development in STEM for 20 years, and with his team at NASA, trains over 1,000 educators and students, loans classroom kits, and manages 12 unique competitive robotics programs in West Virginia that impact over 20,000 students annually.
 He is the proud father of an amazing seven-year-old son Ian, is the founder and president of the West Virginia Rocketry Association, and spends much of his free time trail running, rock climbing, skiing, and kayaking.